pouretrebelle/chareads.com/README.md

 ## :rocket: Deployment

 The site is deployed to [pouretrebelle.github.io/chareads.com](https://pouretrebelle.github.io/chareads.com/) on the `gh-pages` branch using the `npm run deploy` command.
-This is run automatically by CircleCI for every commit to main, and at midnight every night.
+This is run automatically by GitHub Actions for every commit to main, and at midnight every night.

 Part of the build script runs [a script to scrape the current video stats from the YouTube API](https://github.com/pouretrebelle/chareads.com/blob/main/scripts/stats/getYouTubeStats.ts), this is reliant on a `YOUTUBE_API_TOKEN` env var.